 - The origins of this day are still under scrutiny but some say it stems from labor disputes in Toronto in 1872 when a parade was held for a strike against a 58 hour work week.
 (58 hour work week, that sounds nice!)
 The true founder of this holiday is still unknown, although Peter J. McGuire, general secretary of the Brotherhood of Carpenters is considered the creator.

-- No white clothes after Labor Day originated from the well to do in 1930’s.
-Apparel in the city was usually dark in color and when theses families would vacation, they would tend to wear white and lighter clothes to break this mold, especially at the beach.
+- No white clothes after Labor Day originated from the well to do in the 1930s.
+Apparel in the city was usually dark in color and when these families would vacation, they would tend to wear white and lighter clothes to break this mold, especially at the beach.
 This weekend, being the last long weekend of summer, was when the wealthy would pack away their light clothes in preparation for the rest of the work year.

-We here at The Voom Group hope you enjoy your day off and stay safe!
+We here at The Voom Group hope you enjoyed your Labor day facts and your day off, stay safe!